veikman/lisscad/README.md

 * The terseness of Lisp.
 * The usability of Lisp.
 For example, with the `-<>>` “thread-through” macro, you can code for OpenSCAD operations in the order that they will be executed, instead of the order they have in OpenSCAD scripts.
-You can still inject non-positional arguments along the way, more easily than in Clojure.
 * The `lisscad` package is executable on the command line to manage CAD projects.
 This includes support for watching a project with `inotify` to re-render work in progress.
-* It takes one line in CAD scripts to import `lisscad`, and one line to transpile to OpenSCAD.
+* Boilerplate is minimal and explicit.
+It takes one line in CAD scripts to import `lisscad`, and one line to transpile to OpenSCAD.
 Both of these and a Git repo are included in a template for new projects.
 * Most of `lisscad` is pure, type-annotated Python 3.10+.
 It can be used without the Lissp layer.
 Conversely, you can use any Python code from Lissp.